 - Our advanced building management system automatically adjusts to many factors, including humidity, occupancy, and outside temperature, and is controlled by a centralized computer terminal to promote maximum heating and cooling efficiency.
 Our campus irrigation system is also computerized to ensure the environmentally efficient watering of our lawns, which are fed with earth-friendly fertilizers—a micronutrient supplement made from seawater.

 - As a result of a thermal imaging study of all campus buildings, more than 1,000 windows were replaced by new, energy efficient double-pane models.

-- Green dorm rooms and offices are encouraged through our Green Rhino Certification Program, where Students and faculty can apply to have their form rooms and office audited and approved as low environmental impact spaces through Green Rhino Certification Program, built on LEED guidelines.
+- Green dorm rooms and offices are encouraged through our Green Rhino Certification Program.
+Students and faculty can apply to have their dorm rooms and offices audited and approved as low environmental impact spaces through the Green Rhino Certification Program, which is built on LEED guidelines.

 Buildings account for 40% of energy use worldwide.
 In the United States, residential and commercial buildings consume 40% of the primary energy, and more than 70% of total electricity used.
 Energy use in the form of electricity drives the largest environmental impacts.

 Students earn Green Rhino Room Certification by attending a training session, committing to sustainable living habits, and having their room audited by a member of TEAM/EcoMon.